 Early on a Saturday morning, Jenny drove through her suburban neighborhood toward the abortion clinic.
 While waiting at a stoplight next to a park, she saw children playing and laughing.

-Then she heard a mother call to her child, “Joey, time to go home and see dad!
-Tell your friends ‘bye.’”
+Then she heard a mother call to her child, “Joey, time to go home and see Dad!
+Tell your friends goodbye!”

 The mother’s innocuous comment resonated deeply throughout Jenny’s body.
 She pictured the two going home together and sitting down at the dinner table with Dad.
 She wondered what they’d do after dinner: Play a board game?
 Read a book?
 Play catch?
 Watch a movie perhaps?

-Her childhood friend, who moved away a few years ago, was adopted.
+Her childhood friend, Samantha, who moved away a few years ago, was adopted.
 Jenny remembered how cheerful her friend was and how much she loved her family.
-Jenny envisioned her friend’s toothy smile, curly blonde hair, bright blue eyes, and the glow that always seemed to envelop her.
+She envisioned Samantha’s toothy smile, curly blonde hair, bright blue eyes, and the glow that always seemed to envelop her.

 Jenny thought about her friend’s birth mother.
 She probably had the same thoughts about abortion that Jenny was currently having.

-Meanwhile, on the other side of the country, a married couple of five years endured their third miscarriage.
+Meanwhile, on the other side of the country, a married couple of five years endured their second miscarriage.

-Their first miscarriage was excruciating, and the second was somehow even worse.
-The third, however, was something totally indescribable for Charles and Claire.
+Their first miscarriage was excruciating, and the second was somehow even worse for Charles and Claire.

 After wiping away the tears, he pulled out the family photo album.
 He saw pictures of himself as a young boy on vacations with his parents, playing in the backyard with his two sisters.
 He also saw pictures of his wife with her brother and sister, enjoying life as kids.